isomerpages/isomerpages-govtech/_products-and-services/citizens/responding-to-covid-19-with-tech.md

 ### **Self-help Temperature Scanner**

-As organisations implement temperature scanning as a Covid-19 safeguard prior to entry to buildings/offices, the Government Technology Agency (GovTech) developed a self-help temperature scanner using existing contactless off-the-shelf battery-operated infrared thermometer and other off-the-shelf materials.
+As organisations implement temperature scanning as a Covid-19 safeguard prior to entry to buildings/offices, GovTech developed a self-help temperature scanner using existing contactless off-the-shelf battery-operated infrared thermometer and other off-the-shelf materials.
 The thermometer is retrofitted with a motion-sensing camera and a power source to enable it to do a temperature scan without human intervention.
 This system is being progressively deployed to Government Buildings and community facilities.

 ![TraceTogerther](/images/Volunteers.jpg)